Jonathan Swift and Popular Culture Myth, Media and the Man

 Inbunden, Engelska, 2002

-Ann Kelly's provocative book breaks the mold of Swift studies.
-Twentieth century Swift scholars have tended to assess Jonathan Swift as a pillar of the eighteenth-century 'republic of letter', a conservative, even reactionary voice upholding classical values against the welling tide of popularization in literature.
-Kelly looks at Swift instead as a practical exponent of the popular and impressario of the literary image.
-She argues that Swift turned his back on the elite to write for a popular audience, and that he annexed scandals to his fictionalized print alter ego, creating a continual demand for works by or about this self-mythologized figure.
-A fascinating look at print culture, the commodification of the author, and the history of popular culture, this book should provoke lots of discussion.
+Twentieth-century Swift scholars have tended to assess Jonathan Swift as a pillar of the 18th century "republic of letter", a conservative, even reactionary, voice upholding classical values against the welling tide of popularization in literature.
+Anne Kelly looks at Swift instead as a practical exponent of the popular and impressario of the literary image.
+She argues that Swift turned his back on the elite to write for a popular audience, and that he annexed scandals to his fictionalized print alter ego, creating a continual demand for works by or about this self mythologized figure.
+This provocative book takes a look at print culture, the commodification of the author and the history of popular culture.

 Produktinformation